 Why All Guppies Suddenly Start Staying in a Corner?

 I see this question popping up a lot on Facebook groups and forums.
 Beginners complain about their beautiful guppies staying in a corner of the tank.

-When I ask when was the last time when they did a water change, they say, that never changed water in their tank.
+When I ask when was the last time when they did a water change, they say, that never changed the water in their tank.

-Well you should keep in mind, that even though your filter and plants can remove a lot of waste from the water column, changing water is essential in every fish tank.
+Well, you should keep in mind, that even though your filter and plants can remove a lot of waste from the water column, changing water is essential in every fish tank.

-I recommend changing 30-50% of water every week in your tanks.
-Don’t forget to use water conditioner, such as Seachem Prime (buy it from Amazon), to remove chlorine and other heavy metals from the tap water.
+I recommend changing 30-50% of the water every week in your tanks.
+Don’t forget to use a water conditioner, such as Seachem Prime (buy it from Amazon), to remove chlorine and other heavy metals from the tap water.

 Female Guppy in the Corner of the Tank

 Sometimes you might find that some of your female guppies will retreat in one corner of the tank, or will hide between plants.